FAIRmat-NFDI/AreaA-data_modeling_and_schemas/README.md

 - - - -

-This is a collection of blueprint schemas that include several kinds of experiment.
+This is a collection of blueprint schemes that include several kinds of experiment.

 The schemes here implemented are compliant to the NOMAD data structure: the hierarchy is composed by Sections, Subsections and Quantities (data fields).